 1. Milwaukee M18 Impact Wrench – Best Overall

-If you want the best cordless impact wrench available, the Milwaukee 2767-20 M18 Impact Wrench is your best option.
-This machine can remove high torque fasteners in a fraction of the time it takes the competitors.
-It is also incredibly small and portable, even when compared to similar machines in its class.
-We particularly liked that it has a four-mode drive control, which gives you complete control over the speed and force the machine is producing.
+If you want the best cordless impact wrench available, the Milwaukee 2767-20 M18 Impact Wrench is an ideal option.
+It can remove high torque fasteners in a fraction of the time it takes the competitors.
+It is also incredibly small and portable compared to similar machines in its class.
+We particularly liked that it has a four-mode drive control, which gives you complete control over the speed and forces the wrench is producing.

 With the unique “RedLink Plus” feature, this machine will not overheat, which could cause damage to the tool and battery.
 You also don’t have to worry about overloading it.
 The batteries are exceptionally high-quality, which allows them to deliver a lot of force and still be compact and portable.

-A friction ring design makes changing sockets very fast and comfortable so that you can get to the tire changed faster.
-We also liked the premium rubber overmold, which adds a significant amount of durability to this machine.
-Plus, this rubber also makes the impact wrench far more comfortable to use.
+A friction ring design makes changing sockets very fast and comfortable so that you can change the tire faster.
+We also liked the premium rubber over mold, which adds a significant amount of durability to this machine.
+Plus, the rubber makes the impact wrench far more comfortable.
 Like many similar machines, this one also has an LED light to illuminate darker workspaces.

 2. Avid Power MAX Cordless Impact Wrench – Best Value

-This machine is equipped with a powerful motor that provides plenty of productivity.
-If you need to remove rusted-over bolts, this machine can do it.
+This machine is equipped with a powerful motor that provides plenty of power.
+If you need to remove rusted-over bolts, the Avid Power can do it.
 It also has a variable speed trigger, giving you complete control over this machine.
-The LED light allows you to brighten dimmer workspaces and is a standard feature on these sorts of machines.
+The LED light allows you to brighten dimmer workspaces and is a standard feature on most impact wrenches.

-Because it comes with a 3.0 ampere hours (Ah) battery, this machine is significantly cheaper than other options.
+Because it comes with a 3.0-ampere hours (Ah) battery, the Avid Power is significantly cheaper than other options.
 The battery can charge in only a few hours and lasts quite a while.
 It may not be enough for some professionals who spend their whole day using this tool, but it should be plenty for your average homeowner.